JefficialBusiness/JefficialBusiness/README.md

-# Who I Am & What I Do

 Hello, I’m Lou (or Jeffrey).

 I am currently a student at American University (AU) in Washington D.C. seeking a major in Computer Science.
 Particularly, it is my objective to specialize in the specific fields of software development, artificial intelligence, cybersecurity, and numerical analysis.